 3 Area

 Habitat extent is a basic attribute to be assessed when determining the condition of a particular habitat.
 The target is for the habitat area to be stable or increasing.
-Approximate baseline figures are presented in Table 2.
+An approximate baseline figure is presented in Table 2.